SBZed/React-Tutorial/Readme.md

 };
 ```

 -   step 2.
-Create Reducer, it's also function returning object, but it take state and action as parameters.
+Create Reducer, it's also function returning an object, but it takes state and action as parameters.

 ```js
 const counter = (state = 0, action) => {